timsetsfire/timsetsfire.github.io/_posts/2018-08-31-neural-networks-from-scratch-4.markdown

 }
 {% endhighlight %}

-Now we can write `val z = x + y`, which is much nice that `val z = new Add(x,y)`.
 You might ask why we didn't just add an add method directly to the Node class instead of create a special Add node.
 The reason for this is because we would want to have many methods for a node, each of which would require us to calculate gradients, and it is much easier to modularize the operations as class instead of cramming them all into Node as methods.

-You could go through and create new Node subtypes to represent other operations such as matrix multiplication and hadamard multiplication.
+We'll be using the node model to represent

+* inputs
+* operations: addition, multiplication, etc
+* activation functions: Softmax, ReLU
+* cost functions

 ## Linear Regression Graph

 Next, let's consider what a linear regression graph would look like.
 We would have two `Input` nodes, one for features and one for labels.
 We would need something to represent the weights and bias of the linear regression, for this we'll create a new Node subtype - `Variable`.
-We'll also create a new node which is meant to represent the linear transformation `Xw + b`, where `X` is an `Input` and `W` and `b` are of type `Variable`
+We'll also create a new node which is meant to represent the linear transformation `Xw + b`, where `X` is of type `Input` and `W` and `b` are of type `Variable`, and finally, a Cost function, which will take our actual and predicted to assess loss - the obvious choice is MSE.

 {% highlight scala %}
 class Variable() extends Node()

 class Linear(x: Input, w: Variable, b: Variable) extends Node(x,w,b) {
   override def forward(value: INDArray = null) = {
-    (x.value mmul w.value) addRowVector b.value
+    this.value = (x.value mmul w.value) addRowVector b.value
+  }
+}

+class Mse(y: Input, yhat: Node) extends Node(y,yhat){
+  override def forward(value: INDArray = null): Unit = {
+    val obs = y.value.shape.apply(0).toDouble
+    val diff = y.value - yhat.value
+    this.value = (diff * diff).sum(0).sum(1) / (obs.toDouble)
   }
 }
 {% endhighlight %}